campbell000/blog/content/articles/why-start-a-blog-in-2020.md

 I'm not delusional enough to think that this sudden, drop-in-the-bucket interest in physical media will make any difference to Spotify's bottom line.
 I *do* hope, however, that it represents a slow shift in how consumers think about their music-consuming habits, and how their choices affects their favorite artists.

 Because, if you don't know this already, the shift towards music aggregation services like Spotify has *totally screwed* all but the biggest artists.
 Across the board, as more and more people stream their music instead of purchase their music directly from the artist, things get worse for musicians.
 This is because:

-1. **There's more middlemen in the music industry than ever before:** social media managers, streaming service agreements, venues, and record companies all have their fingers in the revenue that musicians bring in
+1. **Streaming adds even more middlemen to the industry:** add giant tech companies to the list of fingers in the music revenue pie.
-2. **Exposure is controlled by a handful of companies:** if you aren't on Spotify, you don't exist.
+2. **Exposure is now controlled by just a handful of companies:** if you aren't on Spotify, you don't exist.
 3. **These companies pick and choose which artists succeed:** they get to choose which artists are recommended and displayed prominently on the front page.
-4. **Music aggregation services have too much content:** most people only listen to what these companies recommend to them, which are usually the super profitable, big name, big brand artists.
+Most people only listen to what these companies recommend to them, which are usually the super profitable, big name, big brand artists.

 These four points creates a negative feedback loop: the less money that these small musicians make, the less time they can dedicate to making music.
 The less time they can dedicate to making music, then the less chance they have in standing with the big players, making them less money.
 In the streaming service model, where only the big names stand out, small musicians have no chance.